 The Love Food Hate Waste (LFHW) program, run by the NSW Environment Protection Authority (EPA), raises awareness about the environmental, economic and social impacts of food waste as a strategy to reduce the amount of food waste being sent to landfill.

-To assist in the ongoing development of the LFHW program, the EPA commissioned BWA to conduct a Rapid Evidence and Practice Review of household food waste and behaviour.
+To assist in the ongoing development of the LFHW program, the EPA asked BehaviourWorks to conduct a Rapid Evidence and Practice Review of household food waste and behaviour.

 The researchers suggested that this knowledge gap may be due to the fact that food waste is not a behaviour in itself; rather that certain behaviours add up to food being wasted or not (i.e. purchasing too much food when shopping or writing a list and eating leftovers).

-The BWA report confirmed that while food waste education programs like Love Food Hate Waste are effective in helping people to reduce food waste, more work needs to be done to understand how certain behaviours impact food waste in practice.
+The report concluded that, while food waste education programs like Love Food Hate Waste are effective in helping people to reduce food waste, more work needs to be done to understand how certain behaviours impact food waste in practice.